 - Exclusive membership.
 Credit unions often cater to a specific community or profession.
 For example, San Francisco Federal Credit Union is open to people who live, worship or work in the area.
 To become a member of State Employees' Credit Union, you'll need to be an employee of the state of North Carolina.

-Still, credit unions may be worth considering if you're unhappy with your bank or are looking for a more community-focused atmosphere.
+Still, credit unions may be worth joining if you're unhappy with your bank or are looking for a more community-focused atmosphere with additional service benefits.
 If you think a credit union might be a good option for you, but you're not sure if you're eligible for any in your community, don't give up.
 "There are a lot of misconceptions about credit unions," Coleman says.
 "People automatically think they can't join because of the name or worry that it's some sort of club.
 That's not true at all.
 You can find a credit union that's right for you.
 Check out what's in your area, then walk in the door and talk with someone."
 If you do, chances are a friendly representative will welcome you—and may draw you in as a new member of the family.

 This service is completely free and can boost your credit scores fast by using your own positive payment history.
 It can also help those with poor or limited credit situations.
 Other services such as credit repair may cost you up to thousands and only help remove inaccuracies from your credit report.